Tuberous Sclerosis Complex

 Why Le Bonheur’s Tuberous Sclerosis Complex Clinic?

-• Our TSC clinic is one of only 12 in the world designated by the TSC Alliance as a Tuberous Sclerosis Center of Excellence.
+• Our TSC clinic is one of only a few pediatric centers in the world designated by the TSC Alliance as a Tuberous Sclerosis Center of Excellence.

 • Our physicians have decades of experience in specialized care for TSC patients and have been closely involved in developing new treatments.